Chart Color Schemes

 Broken Hill has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely to affect this region.
-Key projects are: Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Silver City Energy Storage Centre (Hydrostor A-CAES), Broken Hill Town Square Redevelopment, and Broken Hill Community Health Centre.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified five projects that are expected to impact this area.
+Notable among these are the Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Silver City Energy Storage Centre (Hydrostor A-CAES), Broken Hill Town Square Redevelopment, and Broken Hill Community Health Centre.
+The following details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.